 So let’s get the critique out the way, the event started late.
 Not too late for a good number of the guests who were also late, but for those that were early it was quite worrying that they had to experience such timing.
-Next, it is quite disappointing that a lot of known names in the industry do not participate in such initiatives unless they are personally invited or speaking, it is an example that goes to show the arrogance that surfaces the Ghanaian fashion community and contributes to slow growth.
-A lot that were not presence could have learnt so much from the speakers and the discussion.
+Next, it is quite disappointing that a lot of known names in the industry do not participate in such initiatives unless they are personally invited or speaking, it is an example that goes show the arrogance that surfaces in the Ghanaian fashion community and contributes to slow growth.
+A lot that was not present could have learned so much from the speakers and the discussion.

 Now, let’s get straight to the juice!
 There was a panel of speakers listed as follows.
-Aya Morrison, a great Ghanaian designer who recently launched her shop.
-Ben Bond, young and fast developing photographer with the brand OAB photography.
-Ralph Zillary, a male fashion model, if you watch out videos look out for the guy with the yellow hair.
+Aya Morrison, is a great Ghanaian designer who recently launched her shop.
+Ben Bond, is a young and fast-developing photographer with the brand OAB photography.
+Ralph Zillary, a male fashion model, if you watch out videos lookout for the guy with the yellow hair.
 Mawena from Mawena make up.
-Ob Abensa from FashionistaGH, established video editor speaking as a blogger.
-Dr Richard Boateng, technology researcher from the University of Ghana.
-Mr Francis Kwesi, head of Fashion from Accra Polytechnic And then you had myself, Nana Tamakloe, also speaking as a blogger.
+Ob Abensa from FashionistaGH, established a video editor speaking as a blogger.
+Dr. Richard Boateng, a technology researcher from the University of Ghana.
+Mr. Francis Kwesi, head of Fashion from Accra Polytechnic, And then you had me, Nana Tamakloe, also speaking as a blogger.

 A good discussion is always great, it was good to see what most people were concerned about.
-And from the looks of things the most essential concern was within the areas of copyright and branding.
-The notion of designs, ideas and concepts being stolen by other creatives and whether the government was supportive of the situation.
-A very intelligent and fierce lady took the opportunity to enlighten everyone about how to use the copyright office and adviced designers to copyright their unique designs and work through the right channels.
-Others stressed the fact that designers are to proud to reply and communicates with media, mainly blogs and therefore their ideas are usually not acknowledged.
+And from the looks of things, the most essential concern was within the areas of copyright and branding.
+The notion of designs, ideas, and concepts being stolen by other creatives and whether the government was supportive of the situation.
+A very intelligent and fierce lady took the opportunity to enlighten everyone about how to use the copyright office and advised designers to copyright their unique designs and work through the right channels.
+Others stressed the fact that designers are to proud to reply and communicate with media, mainly blogs, and therefore their ideas are usually not acknowledged.